Share this article

 8. chevron-right

-9. How to prepare for the arrival of your sitter
+9. How to prepare for a house sitter

 TrustedHousesitters blog author - Liam Beauchamp